Hoverboard Turns Off by Itself or Throws You Off at Random

 - Hoverboard throws you off at random.

 The problem is strangely easy to repair, and the most common cause of this happening is related to the battery.
-Therefore, the best way to repair this problem is the exactly buy a hoverboard battery.
+Therefore, the best way to repair this problem is to replace the battery with a new one.

 Why a Hoverboard Turns Off by Itself